lsever-walter/AMFS/README.md

 The output of the PID loop was a signal that we sent into a Non-Inverting Amplifier, then to the MOSFET in parallel with our coils.

-The NonInverting Amplifier circuit consisted of an OpAmp, two resistors, and a capacitor
+The NonInverting Amplifier circuit consisted of an OpAmp, two resistors, and a capacitor.
+The circuit is below, and the gain of this circuit is 6.
+The purpose of this circuit is to set the input of the MOSFET in the middle of its range of 0-60 volts.
+We would then have more control on how much it attenuates the signal.

 <image src="https://github.com/lsever-walter/AMFS/assets/125600843/16d5f4ce-35c8-47ca-8451-a88659c782ef">

+The output of this circuit was sent to the MOSFET to shunt current accordingly to ground.

 ## Tuning Controller
 <div align="center">